mpiorowski/svelte-init/README.md

 ## Features

-- It just works, copy two files, and You're ready to go
+- It just works, add css variables and You're ready to go
 - Written fully in [TypeScript](https://typescriptlang.org/)
 - Basic color configuration using css variables
 - No third-party dependency usage